 Scholars at Risk

-How Scholars at Risk uses Signal monitor
+How Scholars at Risk uses Signal AI

 When political uncertainty is endemic, those in power often target higher education communities—scholars, students and academic institutions alike.
 Scholars at Risk (SAR) is an international network of higher education institutions and individuals working to protect threatened scholars and students, and promote academic freedom.
 Since 2000, SAR and its university network have created more than 1,100 temporary positions of academic refuge for scholars fleeing danger.